Dhamma-Sobhana/gong/README.md

 Comma separated list of devices that should be online.
 Used to check status of devices.

 ## GONG_REPEAT (server)
-How many times a gong should be played in a row.
+How many times a gong should be played in a row by default.
+Time table entries can override this value.

 ## AUTOMATION (server)
 If automatic fetching and parsing of courses from dhamma.org site should be used.